-In providing analytics for legal and accounting firms we get a birds-eye view of what happens after website revamps.
+In providing website analytics for large numbers of legal and accounting firms we get a birds-eye view of what happens after website revamps.

 And revamps are common: about every 5 years as web technologies, brand refreshes, and new marketing directors come and go.

-So here are the top seven problems/missed opportunities to be aware of before you do your website rebuild.
+So here are the top seven problems to be aware of before you do your website rebuild.

 1. Not choosing the platform before finding your web developer

 In the old days you built a website from scratch.
-These days your content management system (WordPress, Drupal, .NET etc) should be the first thing you think about.
+These days your content management system (WordPress, Drupal, Kentico etc) should be the first thing you think about.

 Don’t choose a web developer first and get their default platform: it’s like bypassing the architect and letting your builder design your house.

 Different developers will have different expertise in CMS platforms.
-And some will try to steer you in the direction of niche CMS’s or even inhouse platforms because they achieve better client lock-in that way (you will sometimes hear arguments about big CMS systems being insecure, not customizable enough etc but be skeptical).
+And some will try to steer you in the direction of niche CMS’s, bespoke inhouse platforms or continuous-scroll single page applications because they achieve better client lock-in that way (you will sometimes hear arguments about big CMS systems being insecure, not customizable enough etc but be skeptical).

 2. Not properly planning and resourcing the migration of your existing website and its articles